ConceptPrism: Concept Disentanglement in Personalized Diffusion Models via Residual Token Optimization: Introduction

 \section{Introduction}

 The advent of text-to-image (T2I) diffusion models~\cite{dalle2,imagen,ldm} has opened new frontiers in digital content creation.
-A key application attracting significant interest from both industry and the public is the creation of user-specific concepts like ``my doll" or ``my character"~\cite{textual_inversion,dreambooth,custom_diffusion}.
-Given a handful of user-specific images, personalized generative models aim to implant a new concept into the model.
-The success of personalized generation is measured along two axes: \textit{concept fidelity}, which preserves the visual essence of the user's concept, and \textit{text alignment}, which ensures the generated image faithfully adheres to a given text prompt.
+A key application attracting significant interest from both industry and the public is the creation of user-specific concepts like ``my doll" or ``my style"~\cite{textual_inversion,dreambooth,custom_diffusion}.
+Given a handful of user-specific images, personalized generative models aim to implant a new concept into a special text token.

-Existing personalization methods~\cite{textual_inversion,dreambooth,custom_diffusion} typically fine-tune a pre-trained T2I diffusion model to map a target concept to a special token.
-However, this approach suffers from a critical limitation we term \textbf{concept entanglement}: the process inadvertently captures irrelevant residual information.
-As training progresses, the model may represent the target concept with higher detail, but also learns undesired attributes that conflict with new prompts.
-Concept entanglement leads to a trade-off between concept fidelity and text alignment, which degrades overall performance.
+The core challenge of personalized T2I generation is \textbf{concept disentanglement}: separating the entangled information within the given reference images into the desired target concept and irrelevant residual information.
+Lacking such disentanglement, capturing more information for higher target concept fidelity inevitably incorporates undesired attributes that conflict with user text prompts, thereby degrading text alignment.
+This trade-off between concept fidelity and text alignment compromises the overall performance of personalized generation.

-To tackle the concept entanglement problem, recent approaches~\cite{wei2023elite,disenvisioner, disenbooth, lego} provide context on ``what to learn" by distributing image information across multiple tokens.
-They attempt to separate information utilizing various manual guidance, such as linguistic cues~\cite{disenbooth, disenvisioner}, segmentation masks~\cite{wei2023elite}, or auxiliary images~\cite{lego}.
-DisenBooth~\cite{disenbooth} obtains an identity-preserved token for the class noun and an identity-irrelevant token by masking it.
-DisEnvisioner~\cite{disenvisioner} trains a separate tokenizer to produce subject-essential and subject-irrelevant tokens leveraging class noun and the reference image.
-While effective, their reliance on manual guidance leads to incomplete disentanglement, as the guidance often fails to precisely articulate all visual details of the target concept.
+To address this, existing methods utilize manual guidance that specifies ``what to learn," such as linguistic cues~\cite{textual_inversion,dreambooth,custom_diffusion, disenbooth, disenvisioner}, segmentation masks~\cite{wei2023elite}, or auxiliary image sets~\cite{lego}.
+While effective, their reliance on manual guidance leads to incomplete disentanglement, as the guidance often fails to precisely represent all visual details of the target concept.
 Furthermore, the cumbersome framework of injecting external guidance limits the types of concepts that can be applied.

+To overcome these limitations, we introduce \textbf{ConceptPrism}, a novel framework inspired by the human ability to identify common features through visual comparison (Figure~\ref{fig:intro}).
+Our method extracts the target concept exclusively through cross-image comparison, eliminating the need for external information.
+This independence from manual guidance allows for the precise extraction of highly complex visual features.
+Furthermore, our approach requires no auxiliary encoders to incorporate external guidance, ensuring high scalability across diverse model architectures.